-The heart of copywriting is the prowess of persuasiveness, which is why tailoring one’s writing style to meet this objective is key.
+The heart of copywriting is the prowess of persuasiveness.
+That is why tailoring one’s writing style to meet this objective is key.
 A copywriter’s client is going to be interested in their work for the sole purpose of engagement.

 To do this, clients need to hire a writer who has the enterprise of a salesman.
 Or in other words — a writer that is capable of persuading potential customers to become active ones, with their words alone.

 Whether you’re trying to write an impactful logo or write up an article that will increase the number of views on a client’s website, having an extensive vocabulary to choose from is going to be most advantageous.

 Monica, in a blog post on ScriptDoll, says, “One way to really make the task of copywriting slightly less torturous is to assemble a list of words and phrases you can pull from that align with your brand’s personality.”